colinkiama/colinkiama-www/content/blog/making-four-in-a-row-part-9.md

 }
 ```

-Thn, override the `clear()` method from `GameObject` to also take into account the button's borders:
+Then, override the `clear()` method from `GameObject` to also take into account the button's borders:

 ```js
 export default class PlayAgainButton extends GameObject {